watercourse-cc/watercourse/donate.md

 nav: 4
 ---

-### Last year, our work made a big impact, but we need your help to reach the growing need.
+### Every day, our work makes a big impact.
+Now, you can, too.

+Thanks to the generosity of the Pohlad Family Foundation, your gift will have double the impact.
+If you have never donated before (or haven't given in the last three years), your gift will be matched up to $500.
+So if you give $100, the Pohlad foundation will turn it into $200.

 ![Smiling young girl in winter clothing](/girlstock-spring.jpg)